Helga-Helga/statistical-recognition-methods/h2_gibbs_sampler/README.md

 To compile and run the project, type [cargo run](https://doc.rust-lang.org/book/2018-edition/ch01-03-hello-cargo.html) from the package folder in the terminal.

-> In this program the initial image and $\varepsilon$ are generated randomly.
+> In this program the initial image and http://latex.codecogs.com/svg.latex?%5Cvarepsilon are generated randomly.
-> In the output you can see the initial image, filled rows and columns (ground truth), the value of $\varepsilon$, noised image, recognized rows and columns that were filled and the output image.
+> In the output you can see the initial image, filled rows and columns (ground truth), the value of http://latex.codecogs.com/svg.latex?%5Cvarepsilon, noised image, recognized rows and columns that were filled and the output image.
 > Also the output contains the number of incorrectly recognized rows and columns.

 ## generate_input_image()